FreePhoenix888/is-npm-package-version-changed-github-action/README.md

-This github action checks whether your current package version and package version from npm diffenrt
+This github action checks whether your current package version is newer than the latest version on npm

 # Using
 ```